JiaJiaJiang/wasi-threads-wrapper/README.md

 async function configFunc(namespace, role){
 	//namespace is set by you in initWasiMain config
 	/*
 	role can be "wasi_main" or "wasi_worker"
 	"wasi_main" is running in the main wasm thread "wasi_worker" is running in threads which spawned by wasi_main */
-	//you can set different config for different namespaces and roles, but usually just set the same is enough return {
+	//you can set different config for different namespaces and roles, but usually just set the same one is enough return {
 		//(optional) additional importObject for WebAssembly.instantiate method
 		wasmImports = {},